 Like Roosevelt, Kennedy gave a powerful speech during his First Inaugural Address.
 The speech was given on January 20, 1961.

-Martin Luther King, Jr. gave his most famous speech on August 28,1963 in front of the Lincoln Memorial.
-A crowd of 250,000 people were present to hear it.
+Martin Luther King, Jr. gave his most famous speech on August 28, 1963 in front of the Lincoln Memorial.
+A crowd of 250,000 people was present to hear it.